Big Brother 7 (Bulgarian season): David

-David Bet is from Trier, but currently lives in Sofia.
+David Bett is from Trier, but currently lives in Sofia.
 He entered the House on Day 0 and was announced as the winner on Day 55.

 Ebru

 Ebru Mustafa is from Nesebar.
 She entered the House on Day 0 and was evicted on the last live eviction on Day 48.

 Elena

 Elena Georgieva is from Sofia.
 She entered the House on Day 0 and was evicted on Day 52 via the back door.

 Ivan

 Ivan Abadzhiev is from Varna, but currently lives in Sofia.
 He entered the House on Day 0 and was ejected on Day 41, due to aggressive behaviour towards Stefan S.

 Kalin

 Kalin Borisov is from Vidin, but currently lives in Kozarsko.
 He entered the House on Day 0 and was evicted during the sixth eliminations on Day 41.

 Lena

 Lena Kavasian is from Syria, but has lived in Sofia for many years.
 She entered the House on Day 0 and was the first evicted during the final week on Day 50.